DustVoice/DustArch/DustArch.typ

 > limine-deploy /dev/sda
 ```

-// #+begin_NOTE
+#NOTE[
   Don't specify any partition number when using the `limine-deploy`!
-// #+end_NOTE
+]

 ==== `UEFI`

-Simply copy `/usr/share/limine/BOOTX64.EFI` to the appropriate location on your /EFI System Partition/
+Simply copy `/usr/share/limine/BOOTX64.EFI` to the appropriate location on your `EFI System Partition`

 ```fish
 root in /